GospelSounders/adventhymnals/content/02.christ-in-song/08.601-700/04.631-640/06.The-Watching-Church/docs.md

 ---
+title: |
-title: 636.
-The Watching Church
+    636. The Watching Church - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 636.
+The Watching Church.
+Lord, her watch Thy Church is keeping; When shall earth Thy rule obey?
+When shall end the night of weeping?
+When shall break the promised day?
+See the whit'ning harvest languish, Waiting still the lab'rers' toil; Was it vain, Thy Son's deep anguish!
+Shall the strong retain the spoil?
+    keywords:  |
-    keywords: Christ in Song, The Watching Church, Lord, her watch Thy Church is keeping,
+        Christ in Song, adventhymnals, advent hymnals, The Watching Church, Lord, her watch Thy Church is keeping.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 636. THE WATCHING CHURCH
+####  Christ in Song,

 ```txt
 1.